 - Leverage partnerships locally, regionally, and nationally to enhance the impact of their discoveries

 These overall goals will be achieved through both group and individually tailored activities for Duke’s KL2 scholars, and by extensive interactions with Duke’s CTSA cores.
 We expect our scholars to complete the KL2 program equipped and inspired to become successful, independent investigators, making contributions across the entire spectrum of clinical and translational research.

-3. Candidates must be able to commit a minimum of nine calendar months of total professional effort (75 percent) for career development and research activities associated with the program.
-The remaining 3 calendar months’ effort can be divided among other research, clinical, and teaching activities only if these activities are consistent with the proposed goals of the KL2 program.
+- Candidates must be able to commit a minimum of nine calendar months of total professional effort (75%) for career development and research activities associated with the program.
+For surgeons or others in procedural based specialties, effort requirements may be reduced to at least 50%.
 The eligibility of potential candidates holding VA appointments will be confirmed with NCATS Office of Grants Management and Program staff prior to the individual being appointed to the program.

-5. If you are a senior research fellow or postdoc, you are eligible for the KL2 if your division chief and department chair affirm that, if funded, you will be appointed to faculty as of the KL2 start date.
+- If you are a Senior Research Fellow, Postdoctoral Fellow, Research Scientist, Research Scholar, or Senior Research Associate, you are eligible for the KL2 only if your division chief and department chair affirm that, if funded, you will be appointed to faculty as of the KL2 start date.
 Department Chair recommendation letters must include assurance that you will have received a faculty appointment prior to or by the start of the KL2 appointment.
 You are not able to receive KL2 funds until you are appointed to faculty.